Daisy-McG/Hangman/README.md

 ## Credits

 ### Code
-The JavaScript hangman game was created by following a tutorial on [Udemy Course](https://www.udemy.com/course/web-projects-with-vanilla-javascript/).
-### Media
+The JavaScript hangman game was created by following a tutorial on [Udemy](https://www.udemy.com/course/web-projects-with-vanilla-javascript/).
+This was then heavily modified to fit the game design, including but not limited to: Use of jQuery to change CSS and HTML properties, increase hangman size, add face to hangman, keep a game score, user initiated game play, text input, letter validation (regex and conditional statements), layout change from flex to use bootstrap, use of arrays for words and hints.

 ### Acknowledgements
+I would like to thank slack user Charlie for her support and UX Design pointers throughout this project.
 ****
-## Comments